of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 12.1: Amendment of Articles of Incorporation and Bylaws

 The Board of Directors shall have the sole power to make, adopt, alter, amend and repeal, from time to time, Bylaws of the Corporation and to amend its Articles of Incorporation.
+Any change will need majority approval from the Board members.
+Amendments will then be presented to the general Membership at the next General Member Meeting or by electronic communication for ratification.

 Article XIII: Fiscal Year